CodeModule-ir/cop/README.md

 - **/mute [time]**: Mute a user for a specified duration.
 Time can be specified in minutes (m), hours (h), or indefinitely.
 - **/ban**: Ban a user from the group permanently.

+For detailed usage instructions, see the [USAGE.md](./docs/USAGE.md) file.

 ### Example

 To mute a user for 10 minutes, use: